Soil Research: Improve Your Soil, Improve Our World

 How do you access Biochar for your own garden?
 Luckily I am linked in with the CFI certified Canadian supplier of Biochar – Airterra.
 You can order it HERE on my site or pick it up this weekend at the seedy Saturday event in Calgary.
 Adding permanent sources of carbon to your soil means storing the carbon forever.

 You can improve your garden soil with organic matter, also called humus.
-To keep the soil charged up and giving back, permanent carbon like biochar, means you don’t have to keep adding humus to the soil.
+To keep the soil charged up and giving back with permanent carbon like biochar, means you don’t have to keep adding humus to the soil.
 Reducing your tillage also holds the carbon in the soil longer.
-As you think ahead to spring think about the ways you can improve your soil over the short and long term.
+As you think ahead to spring think about the ways you can improve your soil forever.

 What Would Donna Do?